 Distance: 1.3kms return | Time: Allow 1 hour return | Skill level: Easy

-Start your journey at the Mapleton Falls Lookout which gives you an incredible bird’s eye view of the falls, and we mean that quite literally, with Peregrine falcons often spotted swooping high above the valley below.
+Measuring just shy of the average skyscraper, Mapleton Falls is like turning the tap on full a billion times over.
+Cascading an incredible 120m from Pencil Creek up into the escarpment far below, you’ll find yourself mesmerised by the sheer force and beauty on display.
+Start your journey at the Mapleton Falls Lookout, which gives you an incredible bird’s eye view of the falls, and we mean that quite literally: Peregrine falcons are often spotted swooping high above the valley below.
+From here, take a stroll along the Wompoo Circuit.

 With plenty of picnic areas and tables available, you’ll want to pack a lunch of local produce and stay for a while, soaking in the sounds of frogs calling happily to each other from the pool beside the causeway and tiny birds flittering amongst the undergrowth.